DeflatedPickle/python-somewhat-of-a-guide-old/learning/statements.md

     print("I should think not.")
 ```

-It can be substituted by placing another `if` statement inside an `else, though this can decrease readability of the code.`
+It can be substituted by placing another `if` statement inside an `else`, though this can decrease readability of the code.

 ```py
 if 0 == 1: